MmahdiM79/Algorithms-and-Data-structures/README.md

 # Algorithms and Data structures
-a playground for learning algorithms and data structures and practice theme
+a playground for learning algorithms and data structures and practice them